What does the gravitational lensing effect of quasar light tell astronomers? | TechNews-breakinglatest.news-Breaking Latest News

 ▲ Illustration of the gravitational lensing effect, the light path and imaging of quasar light through galaxy clusters.

-(This article is reproduced with permission from the Taipei Planetarium; the source of the first image: NASA)
+(This article is reproduced with permission from the Taipei Planetarium; source of the first image: NASA)

 New technological knowledge, updated from time to time